moevbiz/index-2021/src/info.md

 [DIRECTORY OF SPACES {% la 'arrow-right' %}](https://independentspaceindex.at)

-This website acts as a channel of representation for the local association of independent art spaces, formed in late 2017 as a response to right-wing politics and  proposed public funding cuts for cultural initiatives in the city.
+The website acts as a channel of representation for the local association of independent art spaces, formed in late 2017 as a response to right-wing politics and  proposed public funding cuts for cultural initiatives in the city.

 Subscribe to our newsletter:
 <div class="signup-form-container">